davefm95/aalx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9.The 9-divide_and_rule svript computes dibision between two environment variables 10.The 10-love_exponent_breath script displays the result of BREATH to the power LOVE 11.The 11-binary_to_decimal script converst BINARY variable to decimal
+9.The 9-divide_and_rule svript computes dibision between two environment variables 10.The 10-love_exponent_breath script displays the result of BREATH to the power LOVE 11.The 11-binary_to_decimal script converst BINARY variable to decimal 12.The 12-combinations script prints all possible combinations of two letters, except oo.